aquadzn/background-removal/README.md

 # U2Net API

-[U^2-Net](https://github.com/NathanUA/U-2-Net) as a service for background removal.
-Using Flask & Pytorch.
+This is the mono-repository of [U^2-Net](https://github.com/NathanUA/U-2-Net) as a service for background removal.

+Built with VueJS, Buefy, Bulma for the [front](front/) and Flask and Pytorch for the [back](back/).

+Website is coming...

 ## Examples